batcomputer/SMeters/README.md

 ## Smart Energy Meters
 API for viewing Energy Meter readings in IIT Delhi from a data acquisition system constructed using a Raspberry Pi on a Nippen EM-34DS Energy Meter.
 This Django server was hosted on a Virtual Machine allotted on the cloud.
-Energy Meter readings were extracted using minicom and Python on the Pi.
+Meter readings were extracted using minicom and Python on the Pi.
 They were sent to the VM in csv format, where they were sorted into a SQL database.
-The energy data was then served in JSON format and finally viewed as a graph using the HighchartsJS plugin.
+The energy data was served in JSON format and finally viewed as a graph using the HighchartsJS plugin.

 ### Hardware Requirements
 1.Raspberry Pi 3